tigerbeetle/viewstamped-replication-made-famous/README.md

 For every bounty awarded, **an additional 10% of the value of each bounty will also be matched and donated by Coil to the Zig Software Foundation** in recognition of their incredible work.

-> **Worked Example**: If you are awarded a $3,000 bounty, you will be paid the $3,000 less any transaction fees, and you will be responsible for taxes.
-Coil will then donate a further bonus of $300 to the ZSF.
-The remaining balance of the challenge fund will then be $17,000.
+> **Worked Example**: If you are awarded a $8192 bounty, you will be paid the $8192 less any transaction fees, and you will be responsible for taxes.
+Coil will then donate a further bonus of $819.20 to the ZSF.
+The remaining balance of the challenge fund will then be $11808.

-**Help us spread the word!** We would love to see so many bounties awarded that the ZSF receives the maximum bonus of $2,000.
+**Spread the word!** We would love to see so many bounties awarded that the ZSF receives a maximum bonus of $2000.

 ## How can I run the implementation?
 How many batteries are included?
 Do you mean I can even run the VOPR?